bowerscodes/airports/readme.md

 The Flightplan class has just attribute - `airports` - which stores the passed-in **array** of `airports`.
 For the program to work, it is crucial that the passed in `airports`, even if singular, are passed in as an `[array]`.
 This is so that the `aeroplane` object itself can navigate, using the indexes of the array.

 #### Controller:
 Whereas the **Aeroplane**, **Airport** and **Flightplan** classes construct the three fundamental objects required for the application to work, the Controller class uses a passed-in `aeroplane` object to construct a `controller` object, which acts as an interface between those three modules to render the application in the browser.
-It does this by using Element objects in conjunction with `querySelector()` and `createElement()` JavaScript Methods - as well as the Node.js methods, `appendChild()` and `removeChild() ` - to manipulate the DOM structure in real-time.
+It does this by using Element objects in conjunction with `querySelector()` and `createElement()` JavaScript Methods - as well as the Node.js methods, `appendChild()` and `removeChild()` - to manipulate the DOM structure in real-time.

 ### Front-End
 The front-end of this project consists of a HTML page and a corresponding CSS stylesheet, which are both managed by the `controller` JavaScript module.
-Using `querySelector`s, the controller looks up HTML Elements by attribute *(i.e. class, id)*, and assigns them to `Element` objects, which can then have Methods and functions performed upon them:
+Using the `querySelector` method, the controller looks up HTML Elements by attribute *(i.e. class, id)*, and assigns them to `Element` objects, which can then have methods and functions performed upon them:
 ``` JavaScript
 document.querySelector('#depart-button').addEventListener('click', () => {
     this.takeOff();